HordLawk/YottaBot/README.md

 - [ ] `profile` command
 - [ ] automated punishments when reaching a chosen amount of another type of punishment
 - [x] an "opt in" global ban system
+- [ ] other streaming notifications for premium
+- [ ] float xp multipliers

 ## Credits
 - [@CripBoy](https://github.com/CripBoy) for helping me with a lot issues I had in the early stages of development (I was dumb(er))